davewragg/davewragg.github.io/_posts/2019-10-01-release-day.md

 ## Some history

 This is old news by now, but it's been a loooong journey to publication for a manuscript (then called Articles of Faith) I first started planning in late 2014, based on an idea I had over a decade ago.
 It is, in many ways, quite _bananas_ to imagine that I even managed to write the thing in the first place, let alone inflict it on the public in such a plethora of formats.
-A special thank you to everyone who supported, encouraged, worked on and cheerleaded (cheerled?) the book on its journey.
+A special thank you to everyone who supported, encouraged, worked on and cheerleaded (cheerled?) the book along the way.
 The book's acknowledgements section lists quite how many people I owe, and I couldn't have done it without them.

 ## Over to you